inspiration988/yii2-project/README.md

 `php yii migration`

 **NOTES:**
-- i consider 2 ways to save state of the user, cookie and session and you can switch between them from in config web.php file `
+- i consider 2 ways to save state of the user, cookie and session and you can switch between them from  config web.php file

-'components' => [
+`'components' => [

         'tempStorage' => [
             'class' => 'app\components\SessionStorage',